- Manufacturing facilities in 8 countries across 3 continents

 Coal Tar Pitch (CTP)

 Coal tar is a liquid by-product derived from the conversion of coal into metallurgical coke.
 Metallurgical coke is used as an important reducing agent and energy source in blast furnaces to produce iron.
-Coal tar pitch, distilled from coal tar, is used as a binder for carbon anodes in aluminum industry.
-Coal tar pitch is also used for making graphite electrodes, specialty graphite and refractory materials.
+Coal tar pitch, distilled from coal tar, is used as a binder for aluminum industry carbon anodes, graphite electrodes, specialty graphite and refractory materials.

-RAIN operates four coal tar distillation facilities.
-Three are operated through its wholly-owned subsidiaries in Belgium Canada and Germany, with a fourth in Cherepovets, Russia operated through a joint venture with PAO Severstal.
+RAIN, through its wholly-owned subsidiaries, operates four coal tar distillation facilities in Belgium, Canada and Germany.
+A distillation plant in Cherepovets, Russia, is operated through a joint venture with PAO Severstal.

 |Castrop - Rauxel, Germany||